Havelock Wilson: Early life

-Trade union activities
+Political and trade union activities

 He became involved in a local seamen's union established in Sunderland in 1879 and had become its president by 1885.
 Wilson pursued a policy of attempting to build branches in nearby ports, which met with some success but led to disagreements within the leadership.
 In 1887, Wilson broke with the Sunderland union to establish his own National Sailors' & Firemen's Union, which was committed to a policy of expansion.
 Wilson remained president of the union until his death.

 Wilson rose to prominence in the late 1880s, on the back of the success of his union and his involvement in various strikes, including the London dock strike of 1889.
-Wilson's union suffered in the early 1890s and almost collapsed in 1894.
-Its revival came in 1911, with the outbreak of a wave of seamen's and dockers' strikes in British ports.
-Despite his militant tactics, Wilson was a relative moderate whose goal was to establish friendly relations with shipowners and formal conciliation procedures in the shipping industry to enable disputes to be resolved without recourse to strikes or lockouts.
-This goal was steadily achieved after shipowners recognised the union in 1911 and began working closely with officials during the First World War.
-After 1917, wage rates and conditions were set by the National Maritime Board, which represented the Shipping Federation and Wilson's union.
-In the 1920s, Wilson's reputation as a 'bosses' man' made him increasingly unpopular in the wider labour movement.

-Political career

 Wilson's first electoral contest was at a by-election in Bristol East in 1890, at which he did poorly.
 He won his second contest, at Middlesbrough in 1892, in which he stood as an independent labour candidate in opposition to a Gladstonian Liberal, and a Liberal Unionist.

-Having secured election, however, Wilson moved quickly to align himself with the Liberal Party and existing Lib–Lab Members of Parliament (MPs) such as Thomas Burt and John Wilson.
+Having secured election, however, Like John Burns, Wilson moved quickly to cooperate with the Liberal Party.
+He also allied with existing Lib–Lab Members of Parliament (MPs) such as Thomas Burt and John Wilson.
 Wilson continued to align himself with the Liberal Party in politics despite the establishment and growth of the Independent Labour Party.
 Indeed, he was fiercely critical of the party and of key figures within it such as Keir Hardie and Ramsay MacDonald.

 In 1893, Wilson brought an unsuccessful action for libel against The Evening News and Post, seeking thousands in damages.
 The newspaper was represented by the Irish Unionist Edward Carson.
 In late July 1893, a jury at Guildford found against Wilson, and the judge, Sir William Grantham, a former Conservative member of parliament, ordered him to pay the newspaper’s costs.

+Wilson's union suffered in the early 1890s and almost collapsed in 1894.

 Wilson retained his Middlesbrough seat in the 1895 general election but narrowly lost to Samuel Alexander Sadler, a Conservative, in the 1900 election – an election characterised by a considerable swing towards the Conservatives.
 He won Middlesbrough for a third and final time at the 1906 election.

-He did not stand in 1910.
+He did not stand for Parliament in 1910.